List of Ranma ½ video games: Ranma ½ (Ranma ½: Kakuren Bodesu Match)

 Similar to the Adventures of Lolo, this game features Ranma pushing and breaking blocks around a maze-like environment.
 The player could change gender in order to move blocks greater or shorter distances as needed.

 Ranma ½: Vehement Melee Chapter (Ranma ½: Netsuretsu Kakutouhen)

 An RPG with fighting game elements, this game immerses the player in a day in Ranma's life, traveling to various locations in the series and fighting various characters.

 Ranma ½: Character Q&A!!
 (Ranma ½: Kakugeki Mondou!!)

 Using a top-down view similar to the first Ranma ½ Game Boy game, this game primarily focuses on trivia from the Ranma ½ anime.
 The player moves Ranma around town and encounters various characters who ask questions regarding the series.

 PC Engine

 Ranma ½

-A side-scrolling fighting game similar to Final Fight, where the player moves Ranma through various locations.
+A side-scrolling fighting game where the player moves Ranma through various locations.
 Following the manga story line up to Ranma's second battle with Ryoga, the game also included animated cutscenes.